JaqiGates/udacity-rock-paper-scissors-game/README.md

 - Announce the winner of each round.
 - Keep score of each round won.
 - Show the scoreboard at the end of the game.
 - Allow the human player to input their moves without crashing the program.
 I created a `valid_input` function so players can enter their response in uppercase or lowercase.
-If the input is not vaild the program will display `'Sorry, I don't understand.'` and ask for input again.
+If the input is not valld the program will display `'Sorry, I don't understand.'` and ask for input again.
 - Ask if the player wants to play again.

 ### [Udacity's Starter Code](https://video.udacity-data.com/topher/2021/August/6128db63_rps-starter-code/rps-starter-code.py)